oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

-Other path expressions in the Boolean expression neither prefixed with the lambda variable nor `$it` are evaluated in the scope of the collection instances at the origin of the path expression prepended to the lambda operator.
+Other path expressions in the Boolean expression neither prefixed with the lambda variable nor `$it` are evaluated in the scope of the instance or of members of the collection at the origin of the path expression prepended to the lambda operator.

 ##### ##subsubsubsubsec `any`